phuongpham1101/sample-react-page/README.md

 This version is currently only not responsive, the design is for desktop only.
 Only the links in the primary menu work.

+All the data is stored in `data.js` for demo reason.

 ### Potential Improvements

 - Move React Router code block in side `App.js` into a different component file.
 Generate `Route` components using lists and keys instead.